J9ck/j9ck/README.md

 ## 🌟 Who Am I? 🌟

 I'm not your ordinary GitHub presence; I'm a fusion of a Computer Science prodigy, a Radio Production virtuoso, and a mastermind IT Technician.
 As I traverse this thrilling journey, I invite you to join me in unraveling the secrets of the cosmos!
+I love AI & I love computers.

 ## 🚀 Embark on an Odyssey! 🚀